kiboschool/course-c4s-writing/src/communicating-for-success/course-assessments.md

 - Assignment 2: Internship Cover Letter (Due date: 12 August, 2023)
 - Assignment 3: Technical Blog Post (Due date: 2 September, 2023)

-All four assignments will be worth 40% of your final grade, therefore each assignment is 10% of your final grade.
+All four assignments will be worth 40% of your final grade, therefore, each assignment is 10% of your final grade.

 ---

 ## Class Participation (10%)

 During the term, you will have 10 live classes for C4S.
-Class attendance is mandatory, and will count for 10% of your final course grade.
+Class attendance is mandatory and will count for 10% of your final course grade.
 To obtain the marks for class attendance you must submit a live class reflection on Gradescope after each live class.
 If you are not able to attend a live class, you should watch the recording of the live class and submit your reflection before the next class.

 The reflection question is: **Describe one key takeaway from today's live class and how you plan to use this learning to improve your writing.**